Olympic Park McDonald's: History

 The pop-up restaurant was constructed in 2012 for the Olympics and Paralympics, and was removed upon their completion.
 During its operation, it was the largest McDonald's restaurant in the world, at 32000 sqft over two floors.
 The scholar Emirhan Avcı identified characteristics of the Frutiger Aero style in the building's interior design.
-The restaurant was located 200 yards away from the Olympic Stadium.
+The restaurant was located 200 yd away from the Olympic Stadium.